python/cpython/PC/VC6/readme.txt

 Building Python using VC++ 6.0 or 5.0
 -------------------------------------
 This directory is used to build Python for Win32 platforms, e.g. Windows 2000 and XP.
-It requires Microsoft Visual C++ 6.x or 5.x.
+It requires Microsoft Visual C++ 6.x or 5.x and Platform SDK February 2003 Edition (Core SDK).
 (For other Windows platforms and compilers, see ../readme.txt.)

 All you need to do is open the workspace "pcbuild.dsw" in MSVC++, select